Lazzaro Spallanzani: Echolocation

 Spallanzani is also famous for extensive experiments in 1793 on how bats could fly at night to detect objects (including prey) and avoid obstacles, where he concluded that bats do not use their eyes for navigation, but some other sense.
 He was originally inspired by his observation that tamed barn owl flew properly at night under a dim-lit candle, but struck against the wall when the candle was put out.
-He managed to capture three wild bats in Scandiano, and performed similar experiment, on which he wrote (on 20 August 1793):
+He managed to capture three wild bats in Scandiano, and performed a similar experiment, on which he wrote (on 20 August 1793):

-A few days later he took two bats and covered their eyes with opaque disc made of birdlime.
+A few days later he took two bats and covered their eyes with an opaque disc made of birdlime.
 To his astonishment, both bats flew completely normally.
 He went further by surgically removing the eyeballs of one bat, which he observed as:

 He concluded that bats do not need vision for navigation; although he failed to find the reason.
 At the time other scientists were sceptical and ridiculed his findings.
 A contemporary of Spallanzani, the Swiss physician and naturalist Louis Jurine, learned of Spallanzani's experiments, investigated the possible mechanism of bat navigation.
 He discovered that bat flight was disoriented when their ears were plugged.
 But Spallanzani did not believe that it was about hearing since bats flew very silently.
 He repeated his experiments by using improved ear plugs using turpentine, wax, pomatum or tinder mixed with water, to find that blinded bats could not navigate without hearing.
 He was still suspicious that deafness alone was the cause of disoriented flight and that hearing was vital that he conducted some rather painful experiments such as burning and removing the external ear, and piercing through the inner ear.
 After these operations, he became convinced that hearing was fundamental to normal bat flight, upon which he noted:

 By then he was too convinced that he suggested the ear was an organ of navigation, writing:

 His pupil, Paolo Spadoni (1764-1826), also published observations on the topic.

 The exact scientific principle was discovered only in 1938 by two American biologists Donald Griffin and Robert Galambos.

+Parthenogenesis

+In his Dissertazioni di fisica animale e vegetabile (Vol. 2), Spallanzani related a series of experiment showing, according to him, a phenomenon akin to parthenogenesis with the prime example of Cannabis sativa.
+While he did not coin the term, and his hypothesis on Cannabis was rebutted by Guglielmo Gasparrini at the end of the 19th century, his work was influential in the development of the concept of parthenogenesis.

+His work also documents an early cultivation of "sinsemilla" type Cannabis in Emilia-Romagna in 1767.